noxthot/ss22_julia_workshop/pages/hpc/gpu.md

   45.194 ms (155 allocations: 8.14 KiB)
 ```
 One thing you have to keep in mind, we definde `M` of type `Int8` to safe space and boost performance.
-If `n` become larger than $2^7$ it might happen that the result is to large and can not longer be stored in an 8-Bit integer.
+If `n` become larger than $2^7$ it might happen that the result is to large and can no longer be stored in an 8-Bit integer.

 Like with the rest of the topics in this section we skimmed the surface and did not make a deep dive (like memory access, multi GPU programming, multithreaded/distributed computing with GPUs and so forth).
 It should give you a sound idea on what is happening and how great and easy you can accieve all of it with Julia.